-I am in my sixties and have never seen American freedoms diminished and patrolled like this in the history of our great country.
+I am in my sixties and have never seen American freedoms diminished like this in the history of our great country.
 Two of my three children served in the U.S. Marine Corps.
-Our soldiers are fighting for FREEDOM from the tyranny of controlling dictators and governments.
+Our soldiers are fighting for freedom from the tyranny of controlling dictators and governments.
 However, fighting the unseen enemy of COVID has changed the battle to fight a common foe all across our planet.

 Liberties I took for granted